 James Schultz, CEO of GreenCollar, said there are currently nine identified pilot sites in the Johnstone region in the Wet Tropics.

 “Over the next six months we expect to have moved beyond the pilot phase and be delivering significant reef credit volumes to the market.
 The vision here is that reef credit volumes become just another part of doing business in much the way carbon has become for graziers throughout western NSW and QLD,” he said.

 Carole Sweatman, CEO of Terrain NRM, welcomed the commitment from Qantas and said it was exciting to see a local idea being backed by a nationally recognised corporate.

-	“Reef Credits was an idea that has been community consultation in the Johnstone and Tully catchments as a way to expand the scope of what could be achieved to improve water quality,” she said.
+“Reef Credits was an idea that that got lots of community support in the Johnstone and Tully catchments as a way to expand the scope of what could be achieved to improve water quality,” she said.

 “We have come a long way to improve water quality flowing to the reef but there is still a lot of work to be done and this scheme has the potential to boost government and farmer funding and help make significant headway on our reef initiatives,” she said.